pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-two-polygonal-areas.md

 ![intersection-between-two-polygonal-areas](./img/intersection-between-two-polygonal-areas.png)

-This image shows how the API checks whether two polygonal areas intersect by comparing their boundary paths.
+This image illustrates how the API checks for spatial intersection between two polygonal areas.

-- Polygon A and Polygon B are each defined by a sequence of coordinates forming closed shapes.
+- Two polygonal shapes are shown, each defined by a list of connected coordinates
-- In the zoomed view, the dotted intersection line indicates where the edges of the two polygons overlap.
+- Labels A and B represent each polygonal area, not individual points
+- The API determines if any part of polygon A overlaps with polygon B

-The API returns a boolean value indicating whether the two polygonal areas intersect.
+The API returns a boolean result indicating whether the two polygonal areas intersect.

 ---